brucemack/microlink/README.md

 Here's a picture of the parts on the bench so you can tell what you're looking at.

 ![MicroLink Station](docs/demo-1.png)

+MicroLink identifies itself using a version string of **0.02MLZ**.

+## Cellular Data Interface

+The main reasons I used the ESP32 for WIFI connectivity is the fact the the ESP AT command set is very similar to that used by the SIM7600 4G cellular module.
+I am currently working on a version of the MicroLink that uses 4G internet connectivity.

 ## Speeds and Feeds